HappytheCoder/SubtitleSphere_Windows_version_Basic/README.md

 * **Educators & Course Creators**: Add voiceovers and translations to lectures or tutorials—no tech expertise needed.
 * **Researchers & Academics**: Share interviews and findings globally with multilingual transcriptions and narrations.
 * **Content Creators & YouTubers**: Boost engagement with translated captions, clean narrations, or remix audio.
-* **Businesses & Organizations**: Localize training, onboarding, and promotional content in minutes.
-* **Translators & Localization Experts**: Speed up your workflow with transcription, translation, and subtitle optimization tools.
 * **Podcasters**: Repurpose audio content as narrated video with subtitles for broader reach.
-* **Media Professionals**: Generate subtitles, extract audio, merge media, and more—all offline.

 ---